Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 General

-- 7 days Yoga Trek with 2 yoga classes daily
+• 7 days Yoga Trek with 2 yoga hours daily

-- 2 days Yoga Retreat in the Monastery Inn with daily 2 Yoga classes, Yoga Theory and Meditation
+• 2 full days Yoga Retreat in the Monastery Inn with daily 2 Yoga Lessons, Yoga Theory and Meditation

 Transfers